jchprj/jchprj.github.io/_posts/2018-12-27-Run-My-Old-Work-In-2010.md

 (The newly modified project is here: [Newly Repository](https://github.com/jchprj/flashtests/tree/master/swf/findpath))

 Fortunately, it's very easy to compile the new project.
 No need to install any Flash related IDE.
-Just VS code and a plugin [ActionScript & MXML in Visual Studio Code](https://as3mxml.com/).
-Followed the guide, I used Apache Flex SDK to compile the project and got swf file.
+Just VS Code and an extension [ActionScript & MXML in Visual Studio Code](https://as3mxml.com/).
+Followed the guide, I used [Apache Flex](http://flex.apache.org/) SDK to compile the project and got swf file.

 There is also new way to compile some Flex based AS project to JS release.
 Or just a way to create project using mxml and AS.
 Using [Apache Royale](https://royale.apache.org/).
 But it can not use pure Flash classes.
 This is another topic if I will use it.